ordercloud-api/ordercloud-dotnet-catalyst/README.md

 The ISimpleCache interface is ... simple.
 If you don't see a method you were hoping for, please open an issue.

+## Proxying Ordercloud
+Sometimes Ordercloud's permission model may not be able to handle your use case.
+As a work around, consider requesting ordercloud with elevated permissions in the secure context of your own proxy api and writing server-side code to enforce your permission rules.
+This pattern can help in many situations.
+For example, coverting the currency of product prices or letting franchise owners see their employee's orders.
+Here is [example code](https://github.com/ordercloud-api/ordercloud-dotnet-catalyst/blob/master/demo/OrderCloud.DemoWebApi/Controllers/ProxyListOrdersController.cs) powered by the Catalyst library for how to proxy an Ordercloud list call.
+List calls are more complex than other operation because of list arguments like search and filters.
+See [Advanced Querying](https://ordercloud.io/features/advanced-querying) for a refresher on list arguments in Ordercloud.

 ## Testing helpers